jfrancis42/kx2-util/README.md

 ## set_mode()
 Set VFO-A to the specified mode.
 Constants have been defined for MODE_LSB, MODE_USB, MODE_CW, MODE_FM, MODE_AM, MODE_DATA, MODE_CW_REV, MODE_DATA_REV.
 Returns the new mode.

+## set_data_mode()
+Sets the data mode once the mode has been set to MODE_DATA or MODE_DATA_REV.
+Constants have been defined for DATA_A, DATA_AFSK_A, DATA_FSK_D, and DATA_PSK_D.
+There is an omission in the Elecraft docs, and I've yet been unable to guess how to select between PSK31 and PSK63.

 ## button_tap()
 Emulate a tap of the specified button (specified as a number).
 Returns true or nil.
 Note that button numbers are different on the KX2 and KX3.